elastickent/ingest-helpers/Readme.md

 - `/path/to/your/.env`: The path to your .env file on your host machine.
 - `<index_name>`: The name of the Elasticsearch index you want to analyze.
 - `<field_name>`: The name of the field in the documents that contains the text to analyze.
+- `[--output-pipeline]`: Optional flag to generate and print an Elasticsearch ingest pipeline and reindex instructions.

 For example: